Reviews, Paradigms & News

 Another part of the answer about time might be that it is actually both sequential and simultaneous — and it is possible that what will be in the future might already be here now if it all also actually happens at once.
 Processes and events might be simultaneous and time and existence might be both a process and an outcome.

 That would seem to be a very strange path to go down except for the fact that, quantum physics now gives us actual examples of simultaneous happenings and we now know from quantum entanglement and synchronicity and linkages that simultaneous and instantaneous are both possible as another way that time is happening.

 We also know that the perception of time isn’t fixed into a single form and we now know that relativity happens — so the extremely long time involved in having us appear might not be relevant outside of a narrow channel of time.

 The aspect of time that is most relevant to us, however, is that we seem to live very finite lives.
-Time is a very personal issue.
+Time is a very personal and immediate issue.
 We clearly don’t live forever in the form we are in now and we do not live long compared to the time frames involved in everything but us, and our time seems to be focused on us now.

 Why are we so finite?

 That time limitation for our lives might actually be an inspiration for us to be creative and to be productive while we are here.

 Some people who have thought and written about that issue said that if we had more time, we would probably waste it.

 Would the absolute geniuses who have done the heavy lifting and who put together some of the intricate and brilliant mathematics of quantum physics have gotten them all done if they each had a million years to live?